Sports Medicine Program for Young Athletes

 According to the National Youth Sports Safety Foundation, up to 5 million children in the U.S. are treated in emergency rooms each year for sports-related injuries.

-PCH Sports Medicine for Young Athletes – part of the Center for Pediatric Orthopaedics – focuses on injury prevention and dedicated care for growing athletes.
+PCH Sports Medicine for Young Athletes – part of the Center for Pediatric Orthopedics – focuses on injury prevention and dedicated care for growing athletes.

 Phoenix Children's has the only comprehensive Sports Medicine Program in the state that caters to the unique needs of child and teen athletes.